miladsade96/jsf-playGround/README.md

 # JSF PlayGround

-## This project containt all practices related to JavaServer Faces.
+## This project contains all practices related to JavaServer Faces.